The active life and good health of 99-year-old Philip - The Courier

 The Duke of Edinburgh is an active man, who has enjoyed good health well into his later years.

-But as his age advanced beyond 90, concerns for his well-being have increased after he faced a number of scares.
+But as his age advanced beyond 90, concerns for his wellbeing have increased and he has faced a number of scares, with the latest seeing him admitted to hospital in London on Tuesday night on a precautionary basis after he complained of feeling unwell.

 Despite having to spend two months convalescing following an operation on his abdomen, the duke appeared sprightly and walked unaided on an official visit to a care home in October 2013 when, at 92, he was older than many of the residents.